 Types of Gifts

-• Cash – The two simplest ways to make a gift to the Society is to write a check made payable to “National MPS Society”, or to make a credit card donation through the Society’s website.
+- Cash – The two simplest ways to make a gift to the National MPS Society is to write a check made payable to “National MPS Society,” or to make a credit card donation through our website.
 Credit will be given for the full amount of the gift, unless goods or services were received for all or a portion of the gift.

-• Life insurance – The Society will accept a life insurance gift if the donor contributes an existing policy or if the donor pays for a new policy.
+- Life insurance – The National MPS Society will accept a life insurance gift if the donor contributes an existing policy or if the donor pays for a new policy.
 Credit will be given for the cash value of the policy on the date of the gift plus any post-gift premiums paid by the donor.

-• Retirement plan beneficiary designations – The Society will accept retirement plan benefits, and upon the death of designee, will give credit for the amount received.
+- Retirement plan beneficiary designations – the National MPS Society will accept retirement plan benefits, and upon the death of designee, will give credit for the amount received.

-• Bequests – The Society will accept bequests, including those for a specific amount, for a percentage of the donor’s residual estate, or for a specific asset owned by the donor.
+- Bequests – The National MPS Society will accept bequests, including those for a specific amount, for a percentage of the donor’s residual estate, or for a specific asset owned by the donor.
 Credit will be given for the bequest when it is received.

-• Life insurance beneficiary designations – The Society will accept and give credit for the net proceeds of life insurance if and when it is received.
+- Life insurance beneficiary designations – The National MPS Society will accept and give credit for the net proceeds of life insurance if and when it is received.